-Can you imagine an elevated highway running in-front of the Ferry Building?
-That's exactly what happened when the Embarcadero Highway was built in 1958, creating an unsightly barrier between the waterfront and city.
+Did you know an elevated highway once ran in-front of the San Francisco Ferry Building?
+The Embarcadero Highway was built in 1958, creating an unsightly barrier between the waterfront and city.

-However, in 1989 the highway suffered severe damage in the 6.9 Loma Prieta earthquake.
-Common sense prevailed, and a decision was made to remove the highway in 1992.
+However, in 1989 the highway suffered severe damage in the 6.9 Loma Prieta earthquake, and a decision was made to remove it in 1992.

 9. Take a lovely waterfront walk along the Embarcadero.